Theft

 Theft insurance in your homeowners policy

 Theft insurance is simply coverage for when someone steals your property.
-However, most people don’t need a separate theft insurance policy because the coverage appears in their home insurance in a variety of ways, namely:
+However, most people don’t need a separate theft insurance policy because the coverage appears in their home insurance in a variety of ways:

 • Personal property coverage.
 Coverage C is probably what comes to mind when you think about a loss from theft because it helps replace stolen items.